Lucinda Williams Looks Back on Every Album She’s Ever Made

 Lucinda Williams has been around long enough to remember when she couldn’t get a record deal because she was deemed “too rock for country” and “too country for rock,” a fact that would bewilder the audience for XM’s Outlaw Country channel or anyone who ever subscribed to No Depression.
 But you can trace entire formats back to the 63-year-old, Dylan-loving singer-songwriter, whose greatest secret has always been her simplicity: 1988’s famed Lucinda Williams starts with a jubilant song titled “I Just Wanted to See You So Bad,” which is also most of its lyric.

 Her new album, The Ghosts of Highway 20, is simple in a different way, by stretching 14 songs across two discs for an hour and a half, slowly and hauntingly.
-There aren’t many artists who can release two double albums in a row (following 2014’s double-disc Down Where the Spirit Meets the Bone) and still come off uncomplicated, and even fewer that hide a rigorous editor’s hand beneath the fog; it shouldn’t be a surprise that her late father, Miller Williams, was a poet who read his work at President Clinton’s 1997 inauguration.
+There aren’t many artists who can release two double albums in a row (following 2014’s two-disc Down Where the Spirit Meets the Bone) and still come off uncomplicated, and even fewer that hide a rigorous editor’s hand beneath the fog; it shouldn’t be a surprise that her late father, Miller Williams, was a poet who read his work at President Clinton’s 1997 inauguration.